Colon Polyp Treatment and Testing in Kansas City

 Schedule an Appointment

-To address your concerns about abnormal symptoms you’ve experienced, or to schedule a colon screening, please call (816) 941-0800 today to speak with a specialist at Colorectal Surgery Associates about your colon health.
+To address your concerns about abnormal symptoms you’ve experienced, or to schedule a colon screening, please call (816) 941-0800 today to speak with a specialist at Colorectal Surgical Associates about your colon health.